Alberta Gaming, Liquor and Cannabis Commission: Legislation

-Alberta Gaming, Liquor and Cannabis also enforces certain aspects of the Tobacco Tax Act under a memorandum of understanding with Alberta Finance which administers the act, and licenses all racing entertainment centres at racetracks under the authority of the Horse Racing Alberta Act.
+Alberta Gaming, Liquor and Cannabis also enforces certain aspects of the Tobacco Tax Act under a memorandum of understanding with Alberta Finance, which administers the act, and licenses all racing entertainment centres at racetracks under the authority of the Horse Racing Alberta Act.

-Alberta is currently the only Canadian province to have completely privatized its liquor retailing.
+Alberta is the only Canadian province to have completely privatized its liquor retailing.
 All other provinces maintain government ownership and control over much of the liquor industry, especially with respect to distilled spirits.
 Alberta's privatization was carried out in late 1993 and early 1994 under the auspices of one of AGLC's predecessors, the ALCB.

 Following cannabis legalization in October 2018, the AGLC was the sole entity permitted to retail cannabis online within the province and the only legal wholesale distributor of cannabis to private brick-and-mortar retailers.
 As of March 8, 2022, private retailers became permitted to retail cannabis online and the province has since exited the retail business.
-However, the AGLC remains the only legal wholesale distributor of Cannabis to private retailers.
+However, the AGLC remains the only legal wholesale distributor of cannabis to private retailers.